Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Theory of effective-brilliance amplification for neutron imaging

-Propagation-based neutron phase contrast images, unlike their attenuation-contrast counterparts, bear only an indirect relationship to the sample being imaged.
-Stated differently, a decoding step is required in order to obtain quantitative information regarding a sample.
-This gives the inverse problem \cite{Sabatier1990} of processing the measured propagation-based phase contrast image over the plane $z=\Delta$, to give the projected density of the sample.
-Since features in the sample are sharpened upon propagation from the exit-surface of the object to the surface of the detector, the measured fine spatial detail in the image will need to be blurred (low-pass filtered) in a suitable manner, in the process of decoding the measured intensity so as to obtain the projected density of the sample.
-A means for doing so is outlined in the next section, leading to the five-step algorithm at the end of Sec.~II.B.
-As shall be seen in due course, this indirect procedure for imaging neutron-transparent single-material samples has the attractive attribute that it boosts the effective brilliance of the neutron source.
-Thus we trade off (i) the noise-increasing results of collimating the divergence of the neutron beam $\Theta$ to a smaller value than one would otherwise use, and/or reducing the acquisition time, against (ii) the noise-suppressing effect of effective-brilliance boost.
 Impetus is given to follow the indirect procedure explored in this paper, by the fact that the method---namely the so-called Paganin method, which originated in a 2002 paper applied to x rays \cite{paganin2002}---can boost the SNR of reconstructed propagation-based phase contrast images by over two orders of magnitude for both x rays \cite{SNRboost1,SNRboost2,SNRboost3,SNRboost4,SNRboost5} and electrons \cite{Clark2019}.
-This SNR boost may be used to decrease acquisition time by over four orders of magnitude.
-For x rays, the noise-suppression property of the method has been used to enable significantly reduced acquisition time, to the extent where over 200 x-ray phase-contrast tomograms per second is now possible \cite{200tps}.
-Alternatively, acquisition time can be kept fixed to a usual duration, in which case the application of the method will enable increased resolution and contrast.
+This SNR boost may be used to decrease x-ray acquisition time by over four orders of magnitude.
+For x rays, the noise-suppression property of the Paganin phase-retrieval method has been used to enable significantly reduced acquisition time, to the extent where over 200 \cite{200tps} and even 1000 \cite{1000tps} x-ray phase-contrast tomograms per second is now possible.
+Alternatively, acquisition time can be kept fixed to a usual duration (i.e.,~tens of seconds per projection for neutron tomography), in which case the application of the method will enable increased contrast.